oslabs-beta/SkyScraper/README.md

 Installing from Github:

-1. Clone the repo
+1. Clone and open the Repo in your Code Editor
    ```sh
    git clone https://github.com/oslabs-beta/SkyScraper.git
    ```
-1. Open the repo in your Code Editor
-1. Create a .env file in root directory from the provided template and enter values from AWS
+1. Create a .env file in the root directory from the provided template and input values from an AWS account
 1. Install dependencies
    ```sh
    npm install